ntlg72/etl-ws-1/docs/source/migration.rst

 .. attention::

-  "Application Date" should ideally be changeg to MySQL's DATE, DATETIME, or TIMESTAMP type.
+  "Application Date" should ideally be changed to MySQL's DATE, DATETIME, or TIMESTAMP type.
 And shorter VARCHAR lengths
   and smaller integer types are to be considered if one is sure the range is sufficient.